25 of the Best Irish Comedians: The Irish Humour

 10 Mario Rosenstock

 Rosenstock fully commits to his act, often dressing up exactly like the person he is imitating.
-His comedy is a familiar favourite on Irish Television, and with podcast appearances and radio shows, he is a constant in Irish Entertainment.
+His comedy is a familiar favourite on Irish Television.
+He has also guest-starred in character on podcasts and radio shows.
+He is a constant in Irish Entertainment.

 How many of these impressions do you recognise?